 Two PFAS constituents of particular interest to the EPA are perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS).
 The EPA indicates that most uses of PFOA and PFOS were voluntarily phased out by U.S. manufacturers in the mid-2000s.
 However, these compounds can remain in the environment for many years due to their persistence and inability to degrade.
 Recent EPA information has also focused on perfluorobutane sulfonic acid and its potassium salt (PFBS) and hexafluoropropylene oxide dimer acid and its ammonium salt (GenX chemicals).
 PFBS and GenX chemicals are considered to be replacements for PFOA and PFOS in manufacturing processes, respectively.
 More information on PFAS compounds and their use can be found on EPA’s website.

 EPA’s PFAS Strategic Roadmap

 In 2021 the EPA released a strategic roadmap for addressing PFAS compounds.
 The roadmap includes timelines and specific actions related to PFAS research, restriction and remediation.
 One key component of this roadmap is the development of regulatory drinking water standards for PFAS.

 The EPA has does not yet have a primary drinking water standard for PFAS compounds.
 The EPA has released interim health advisory information for some PFAS compounds but is still working to establish regulatory limits for PFAS compounds in drinking water.
-The EPA is expected to release draft criteria for PFAS drinking water standards by the end of 2022.
+The EPA is now expected to release draft criteria for PFAS drinking water standards by March 2023.
 It will take some time for those regulatory limits to be finalized and adopted following the issuance of draft criteria.

 More information on EPA’s strategic roadmap for PFAS is available on their website here: https://www.epa.gov/pfas